petkaantonov/bluebird/docs/docs/api/promise.join.md

 ```

 For coordinating multiple concurrent discrete promises.
 While [`.all`](.) is good for handling a dynamically sized list of uniform promises, `Promise.join` is much easier (and more performant) to use when you have a fixed amount of discrete promises that you want to coordinate concurrently.
-The final parameter, handler function, will be invoked with the result values of all of the fufilled promises.
+The final parameter, handler function, will be invoked with the result values of all of the fulfilled promises.
 For example:

 ```js
 var Promise = require("bluebird");